-Apart from a fair price tag, which typically goes under $100, the item is surprisingly versatile and not at all just about the chug.
+Apart from a fair price tag, the item is surprisingly versatile and not at all just about the chug.
 The clean notes provided through this product are crisp and free of unwanted crackle, which is perfect for more progressive players.

 Speaking of Seymour Duncan, their entry in the high-end price range is designed for extreme metal guitarists.
 It gives you a dark tone with aggressive distortion and a lot of grit and grime across the entire range.

 In terms of specs, this pickup uses three ceramic bar magnets with wax-potted poles to reduce feedback at high gain.
 While it’s known for its massive overdrive, it doesn’t sacrifice the clarity of the articulation for the sake of power.
 This means it can handle fast lead work, and also makes it more versatile than you might expect from a pickup designed for metal.
 It gives you the grind and overtones for a fantastic punk tone, and rock players of all stripes who prefer depth in their tone will love the unique tone they get from this pup.

 The Black Winter pickups are (of course) all black, giving them a sharp visual appeal to go with their incredible sound.
 The bridge and neck pickups work great in tandem but can also be used independently for more tonal variety.
 The bridge pickup alone cleans up nicely.
 The tone cuts through the mix but without getting thin or tinny, no matter how big and loud your band is, or how much crunch you like on your tone.